 The Controlled-Source Electromagnetic (CSEM) method is an active geophysical technique in which the transmitter, acting as an EM wave source, uses artificial signal sources (Akbar, 2010).
-When compared to the Magnetotelluric (MT) method, which utilizes natural EM wave sources from within the Earth, the CSEM method exhibits physical properties related to the conductivity and resistivity of rock formations.
+When compared to the Magnetotelluric (MT) method (Wanudya et al., 2018; Yulianti et al., 2018; Pahri et al., 2023), which utilizes natural EM wave sources from within the Earth, the CSEM method exhibits physical properties related to the conductivity and resistivity of rock formations.
 Furthermore, the CSEM method differs from the geoelectric resistivity method, where the conduction source is derived from an electrical current injected directly into the Earth's subsurface.

 Acquisition using the land-based CSEM method primarily employs a time-domain system.
 In Figure 2, the electrode dipole sources are buried just below the surface, while a multi-channel receiver array is positioned at the surface or sometimes placed inside boreholes.

 The sources utilize high-energy direct current that is suddenly turned on and off.
 In this manner, the field generated by the source induces currents in the receiver coils and in the Earth.

-Measurements are typically taken during inactive periods, repeated multiple times, and later processed to enhance the Signal-to-Noise (S/N) ratio.
+Measurements are typically taken during in- active periods, repeated multiple times, and later processed to enhance the Signal-to-Noise (S/N) ratio.

 The depth of penetration achievable and captured by the electromagnetic waves beneath the surface can be referred to as the skin depth.
 The skin depth is defined as the depth in a homogeneous medium where the amplitude of the induced electromagnetic wave becomes 1/e of its amplitude at the Earth's surface (ln e = 1 or e = 2.718...).
-In this case, the amplitudes of the E-field and B-field are proportional to the penetration depth $\delta$ , such that:
+In this case, the amplitudes of the E-field and B-field are proportional to the penetration depth δ , such that: